APIOps/Digiapi/node-mockup-api/README.md

 5. Now, call the API!

+Easiest test is to use `curl` via command line:

     `curl http://localhost:10010/api/newspapers`

+Response will be:
+`[{"id":1,"title":"Sample text","logo_url":"Sample text","publisher_name":"Sample text","tag":"Sample text"}]`

-Or you can use browser and go to above address to see mockup response.
+Or you can use browser and go to above address to see same mockup response.
 To see all endpoints open documentation in browser `http://localhost:10010/docs`

 ## How to edit DigiAPI Swagger 2.0 spec